gzmatte/L803/README.md

 > [!WARNING]
 > VALORANT, FACEIT & GAMERSCLUB NO LONGER WORKS IN 1803.
 >
-> Hardware Accelerated GPU Scheduling (HAGS) not exists in 1803.
+> Hardware Accelerated GPU Scheduling not implemented in this winver.

 [`[SAME BAT FOR W10/11]`](https://www.github.com/gzmatte/ATR)